 Sunburn is the skin's reaction to ultraviolet (UV) radiation in sunlight.
 By the time signs and symptoms of sunburn appear, skin damage has already occurred.
 Skin damage may be mild or severe, but blistered burns need medical attention.
 Long-term effects of repeated sunburn include premature wrinkling and increased risk of skin cancer, including melanoma.

 Sunburn is the skin’s reaction to the ultraviolet (UV) radiation from the sun.
 You can see sunlight and feel heat (infrared radiation), but you can’t see or feel UV radiation.
 It can damage your skin even on cool, cloudy days.

 During the summer months, the signs of sunburn can start to appear in less than 15 minutes and, depending on the severity, can take days or weeks to heal.
 Mild sunburn can be treated at home, but severe and blistered burns require prompt medical attention.

 The long-term effects of repeated bouts of sunburn include premature wrinkling and an increased risk of skin cancer, including melanoma (the most dangerous type of skin cancer).
-Once skin damage occurs, it is impossible to reverse.
+Once DNA damage occurs, it is impossible to reverse.
 This is why prevention is much better than cure.

 Use sun protection whenever the UV Index reaches 3 or higher.
 In Victoria, the UV level is 3 or higher for much of the day from September to April.
-From May to August, the UV Index is generally below 3 and sun protection is not required, unless you are near highly reflective surfaces such as snow, or outside for extended periods.
-Use sun protection during this time of the year if the UV index reaches 3 and above.
+From May to August, the UV level is generally below 3 and sun protection is not required, unless you are near highly reflective surfaces such as snow, or outside for extended periods.
+Use sun protection during this time of the year if the UV level reaches 3 or higher.

 Reduce the risk of sunburn

 - Slip – on sun-protective clothing (make sure it covers as much skin as possible).

 - Slop – on SPF (sun protection factor) 30 (or higher) broad-spectrum, water-resistant sunscreen.
 Apply 20 minutes before going outdoors and reapply every two hours.

 - Slap – on a broad-brimmed hat that protects your face, head, neck and ears.

 - Seek – shade.

 - Slide – on wrap-around sunglasses (make sure they meet Australian Standard AS1067).

 Symptoms of sunburn